 NURS 240 - Nursing in Health and Illness III

 Concentration is placed on the principles involved in organizing, managing and delivering care appropriate for the adult with various complex health problems.
 The focus moves from self-limiting and chronic health issues to acute emergent care of the adult patient.
-This course will also encompass additional management and leadership concepts in nursing.
-PREREQUISITE(S): A grade of C or better in BIOL 213 , NURS 225 , NURS 226 .
-PRE- or COREQUISITE(S): SOCY 100 , SOCY 105 , SOCY 214 , or SOCY 240 , and Humanities distribution.
-COREQUISITE(S): BIOL 210 , NURS 205 .
-Three hours lecture/discussion, 12 hours laboratory each week.
-Formerly NU 255.
+PREREQUISITE(S): NURS 225 , NURS 226 .
+PRE- or COREQUISITE(S): A minimum grade of C for BIOL 210 and SOCY 100 , SOCY 105 or SOCY 240 and Humanities distribution.
+COREQUISITE(S): NURS 205 .
+Three hours lecture/discussion, twelve hours of clinical each week.

 7 semester hours